particle-iot/spark-sdk-ios/README.md

 ```

 go to your project folder in shell and run `pod install` - it will now ask you for "OAuthClientId", "OAuthSecret" - you can copy/paste the generated keys there
-and from that point on you can feed those keys into `SparkCloud` by adding this code to your AppDelegate `didFinishLaunchingWithOptions` function which gets called
+and from that point on you can feed those keys into `ParticleCloud` by adding this code to your AppDelegate `didFinishLaunchingWithOptions` function which gets called
 when your app starts:

 *Swift example code*